How to moisturize your skin: a complete guide to well-hydrated skin

 Moisturizing the skin is one of the 3 essential steps in any skincare routine. facial careIt's a simple step, but more complex than it seems.
 However, when you consider the number of cosmetics available to moisturize the skin, it's easy to get lost.
 In this guide, I'll explain how to effectively moisturize your skin and give you my product recommendations.

-skin hydration
+Why is skin hydration so important?

 Humectants In cosmetics, as we've just seen, humectants are used to attract water temporarily to the surface of your skin, whether it's water present in the environment if you're in a country with high humidity, or water present in the dermis, which is our water reserve, or simply water present on the surface of our skin if we've just rinsed our face or applied an essence or lotion.
 There are many humectants, the best-known being glycerine, hyaluronic acid, sugars, amino acids, urea, lactic acid, aloe vera and many more...
 (The list is very long).